 The weather is beautiful this weekend and you are going for a long ride on your horse.
 But right at the start of the first gallop, the horse suddenly becomes very stiff and starts sweating unusually heavily.
 It hardly wants to move and is pressing its back down.
 However, these signs seem too severe for simple muscle soreness, especially since you haven't done anything with the horse in the last few days.
 Avoid any further movement of the horse and always contact a veterinarian immediately in such cases, as the symptoms described above are very painful and may be the first signs of a cross-ties.
 As this muscle disease occurs frequently after horses have not been worked for one or more days with the same feed ration, it is also known as "holiday sickness" or "Monday morning disease."
 However, horses that are worked regularly can also fall ill.
 Young horses of heavy breeds are particularly at risk.
 This disease was greatly feared in the days when carriage and work horses were heavily used.
 Today, it only occurs sporadically, mostly in easy-to-feed horses with good nutritional status.

-This condition, which has been known since the Middle Ages, is a movement disorder that exclusively affects the hind legs of horses.
-When the horse is being presented, one or both hind legs are bent excessively and jerkily so that the fetlock almost touches the belly and is then brought down again just as abruptly.
-The staccato gait is reminiscent of a rooster strutting, which is where the name comes from.
+This condition, which has been known since the Middle Ages, is a movement disorder that affects only the horse’s hind legs.
+When the horse is being led, one or both hind legs are bent excessively and jerkily, so that the pastern almost touches the belly, and then are set down just as abruptly.
+The strutting gait resembles a rooster’s strut—hence the name.

 Tooth fractures are relatively common in dogs and are usually caused by playing with stones or sticks, biting, or accidents.
 This can result in small, sharp chips in the enamel or larger defects that expose the pulp (nerve and blood vessels).
 If the pulp cavity is exposed, the tooth should be treated as soon as possible to reduce the risk of infection and preserve the tooth.
 The incisors, canines, and fangs are primarily affected.
 Young dogs are particularly at risk because their teeth are still developing and are therefore much more unstable than those of adult dogs.